tbliszcz-confluent/Flink-AI-Demos/README.md

 This repository provides ready-to-run demos and get started examples for the built-in AI/ML features available in Confluent Cloud for Flink (e.g., integrations with LLMs, embeddings, etc.).
+After the announcement of the IBM acquisition with Confluent this repo will be forked with the acquisition.

 The goal is to let you try these capabilities in just a few minutes without needing to read extensive documentation.